LGBTQ+ unsure or questioning what does it all mean?

 Y Services is pleased to report that the first LGBT+ Youth Festival was held on Saturday 15th June 2017 and it was an amazing success.
 50 young people took part in a number of workshops: ‘Plotting LGBT+ issues’, ‘Developing an LGBT+ Charter for Schools across Hampshire’ and ‘Voices for Heritage: Film making workshop’ which was delivered by Fox Fisher from MyGenderation.

-The workshops at the festival was really positive in that, young people were able to have a real involved and participative voice in the development of an LGBT+ Youth Charter for Schools across Hampshire.
+The workshops at the festival was really positive in that, young people were able to have a real involved and have a voice in the development of an LGBT+ Youth Charter for Schools across Hampshire.
 Y Services have been able to write a draft charter directly from the views recorded.
 We aim to present and share the Charter during LGBT+ history Month which is February 2018.

 The evening section of the VFC and LGBT+ Youth Festival saw RuPaule’s Drag act Malaria introduced the 7 performances that included our very own LGBT+ themed rock bad ‘Status Queer’.
 All the performances were raw and empowering.